sagmor/tbk/README.md

 ## Disclaimer

-This work is not developed, supported nor endorsed in way by Transbank S.A.
+This work is not developed, supported nor endorsed in any way by Transbank S.A.

 ## Usage